 Is it safe to run a UPS with a dead battery?

 I will say No!
 Often the UPS will detect the failed battery and will disconnect it from the charging circuit.
 You won’t have any backup power and if the UPS did try to switch over in a brownout or blackout event your computer will still crash.

 Continually charging a shorted out battery will create extra heat and could cause a fire.
 Be safe and replace your USP battery every 3 years.

-12v Lead acid and AGM also know as Absorbed Glass Mat have a use by date which decreases with use and subject to heat.
+12v Lead acid and AGM also known as Absorbed Glass Mat have a use-by date which decreases with use and is subject to heat.
 Continually charging and discharging your battery fully will decrease its life especially if your fully deplete the battery which is not recommended.

 Once your APC back ups pro 1500 battery needs replacement, then it is best to unplug it until you are able to replace the battery.
 It will be safer than having a UPS with a bad battery.